-The lungs are essential for human life and communication.
-They work almost tirelessly, pulling air in and dumping out what can’t be used over and over, day and night.
-We have some conscious control over how we breathe, but then, when we aren’t actively thinking about it, unconscious control kicks in so we don’t suffocate.
-Breathing brings in oxygen and expels the waste product of metabolism, carbon dioxide.
+The lungs are essential for human life.
+They work almost tirelessly, pulling in air and dumping out what can’t be used over and over, day and night.
+Breathing brings in oxygen and expels carbon dioxide, a waste product of metabolism.
 Breathing is also essential to our ability to talk and sing.

 The lungs are made of hundreds of thousands of branching tubes that end in tiny air sacs, or alveoli.
 There are over three hundred million of these tiny sacs in our lungs, offering roughly the surface area of a tennis court to keep up with the respiratory demands of the body.
 The membranes of these tiny air sacs are also thinner than tissue paper to maximize the exchange of gases.

-The lungs also make up a large part of the immune system.
+Our lungs make up a large part of our immune system.
 Pollutants and infection-causing microbes are captured by mucus in the lungs and shuttled upward by tiny cilia for us to cough out or swallow.
-Sneezes are another way the lungs help rid us of infection or pollution, often before these even reach beyond the sinuses.
+Sneezes are another way the lungs help rid us of infection or pollution, often before these invaders even pass beyond the sinuses.

-The lungs are remarkable and essential to wellness.
-They should be cared for, first and foremost, by not smoking.
+The lungs are remarkable.
+They should be cared for.
+First and foremost, do not smoke.
 Smoking destroys the cilia that help remove infection and pollutants, resulting in clogged airways.
-Avoid pollutants both indoors and out.
+Also avoid pollutants both indoors and out.
 This isn’t always possible, but you can do your part by driving less, using less electricity, using electrical stoves, and limiting exposure.
 Wear a respirator when painting or doing any hobbies that include dust or industrial gases.

-Exercise does not necessarily strengthen the lungs as they rely on the diaphragm muscle, but any improvement of the cardiovascular system makes the job of the lungs easier.
+Exercise is also important.
+It doesn’t necessarily strengthen the lungs as they rely on the diaphragm muscle, but any improvement of the cardiovascular system makes the job of the lungs easier.
 Do something active for 30 minutes each day to lighten the load on your lungs and increase the efficiency of oxygen transportation and metabolism.
 These 30 minutes can even be broken up throughout the day.
 Park further from the grocery store, take the stairs, get up from your desk and walk around the building, do some jumping jacks, walk your neighborhood, or even run in place for a bit.
 Anything is better than staying on the couch.

-What we eat may not directly affect the lungs, but it does indirectly through the cardiovascular system and by providing antioxidant protection from damage.
+What we eat may not directly affect the lungs, but our food indirectly touches them through the cardiovascular system and by providing antioxidant protection.
 A high fat diet has also been linked to a higher risk of developing lung cancer.
 On the other hand, eating fruits has been shown to lower these risks.
 Eating well goes hand in hand with exercise in keeping your lungs clear, healthy, and not overburdened.
 Fresh, raw foods are the best way to get the enzymes, vitamins, minerals, and antioxidants that will keep you breathing easy.

-Garlic and Onions – These pungent foods are great for the heart and lungs.
+Garlic and Onions – These pungent foods are great for the heart and thus the lungs too.
 They reduce inflammation, lower cholesterol, and fight infection.

 Ginger – This spice has anti-inflammatory properties and promotes the elimination of pollutants from the lungs.